Jörg Haider: Support from Muammar al-Gaddafi and Saddam Hussein

 Haider was also known to have visited Iraq to meet Saddam Hussein on the eve of the 2003 Iraq War, as well as having had a friendship with Muammar Gaddafi when Libya was an international pariah.

 The investigation proved that the two gentlemen had received the amount of five million US Dollars from Saddam Hussein against their services to him.
 Edwald [sic] Stadler received three million seven hundred and fifty thousand US Dollars, and Dr Jörg Haider received the rest, which is one million two hundred and fifty thousand US Dollars.

 A confiscated diary mentions a $58.7 million transfer from Gaddafi, as well as more than $13.3 million that individuals brought home from Iraq.
 Some of Saddam's money was picked up by Haider's confidant from a Swiss account belonging to the dead sons of Saddam Hussein.

 Criticism by Arnold Schwarzenegger

-In 2000, Austrian-American politician Arnold Schwarzenegger criticised anti-immigrant remarks made by Haider: "As an immigrant myself, I am offended by anyone who makes anti-immigrant statements, and it is my opinion that someone who makes statements like Haider's has no place in government.
+In 2000, Austrian-American actor and politician Arnold Schwarzenegger criticised anti-immigrant remarks made by Haider: "As an immigrant myself, I am offended by anyone who makes anti-immigrant statements, and it is my opinion that someone who makes statements like Haider's has no place in government.
 I have never supported him in the past and do not now.
 I am hopeful that Austria will find a way through this.
 As an Austrian-born, I am so saddened that, with all the progress we have made working for an open and tolerant society, one man's statements can taint world opinion of an entire country.
 I know that there are many tolerant people in Austria.
 It is my hope that their voices can and will be heard."